-Inflation - Staff have assumed normal inflation impact on fuel and utility costs in 2020-21.
-Should there be a significant inflationary impact in these areas, the result would be an added budget pressure.

-COVID-19 and Funding Announcements - As stated above, TDSB has assumed the funding amounts for the grants announced in Technology, Mental Health and COVID-19 supplies.
-Adjustments will be necessary if there are future changes in these assumptions.

-Transportation - There are several factors to be considered in the delivery of transportation, including:
+The uncertainty of risk in supply costs is due to not knowing the impact of the pandemic on school operations.
+If the pandemic escalates to the point of system closures, the board may again save costs.
+However, if infection rates remain relatively low, then additional costs could be incurred due to increased incidents of sickness related to pandemic.
+Another factor impacting the level of risk is the availability of staff during the pandemic.
+The range of risk is from savings of \$14M to cost increase of \$20M.
+Inflation - Staff have assumed normal inflation impact on fuel The risk is estimated and utility costs in 2020-21.
+Should there be a significant to be between \$2 to inflationary impact in these areas, the result would be an added \$5M. budget pressure.
+COVID-19 and Funding Announcements - As stated above, The risk of high TDSB has assumed the funding amounts for the grants grant estimate error announced in Technology, Mental Health and COVID-19 is in the range of supplies.
+Adjustments will be necessary if there are future \$0.1M to \$0.5M changes in these assumptions.
+Transportation - There are several factors to be considered in The risk of additional the delivery of transportation, including: costs for cleaning and routing could be • The number of drivers returning to work as approximately

-- The number of drivers returning to work as approximately 12% of TDSB drivers are in the high risk group.
-In addition, retaining drivers in normal school start is a challenge in the GTA area; - The delivery model of alternative learning to be implemented in the fall has not yet been determined; and, - The number of families who decide not to transport their children on school buses or TTC could have an impact on the cost of transportation.
+12% of TDSB drivers are in the high risk group.
+In addition, retaining drivers in normal school start is a challenge in the GTA area;

+- The delivery model for the fall has not yet been determined; and - The number of families who decide not to transport their children on school buses or TTC could have an impact on the cost of transportation.